 Business Loan Express is the nation s second largest non-bank government guaranteed lender utilizing the Small Business Administration s 7(a) Guaranteed Loan Program and is licensed by the Small Business Administration as a Small Business Lending Company (SBLC).
 Therefore, changes in the laws or regulations that govern SBLCs or the Small Business Administration s 7(a) Guaranteed Loan Program or changes in government funding for this program could have a material impact on Business Loan Express or its operations.
 Business Loan Express is a preferred lender as designated by the Small Business Administration in 67 markets across the United States, and originates, sells and services small business loans.
-In addition to the 7(a) Guaranteed Loan Program and originates conventional small business loans.
+In addition to the 7(a) Guaranteed Loan Program, Business Loan Express originates loans under the USDA Business and Industry Guaranteed Loan Program and originates conventional small business loans.
 Business Loan Express has offices in 35 cities and is headquartered in New York, New York.